Command Sergeant Major Jonathan J. Graves

 Command Sergeant Major Graves completed his Bachelor’s Degree in Leadership and Workforce Development through the Army’s Command and General Staff College and has earned a graduate certificate in Healthcare Management from Liberty University.

 Command Sergeant Major Graves is a native of San Diego, California.
-He is married to the former Megan Van Etveldt of Jupiter, Florida, and they have two daughters, Abigail (6) and Everly (3).
+He is married to the former Megan Van Etveldt of Jupiter, Florida, and they have three daughters.